-Climate-smart investments fund activities or organisations that directly support climate change mitigation or adaptation alongside financial returns.
+Climate-smart investments fund activities or organizations that directly support climate change mitigation or adaptation alongside financial returns.
 Gender lens investing considers gender-based factors such as women’s leadership, employment or consumption to increase returns and impact while advancing gender equality.
 Climate change impacts disproportionately affect women and girls, and gender equality and women’s leadership can jump-start climate action.

 The report lists five reasons for gender lens and climate-smart investing:

 - Mitigate risk (climate risk, reputational risk).

 - Re-envision and fulfill fiduciary duty and meet investors’ expectations (capital for both financial and societal returns).

 - Drive long-term value (new markets, new lines of business, new customers, attracting and retaining talent).

 - Find new investment opportunities (women as innovators and entrepreneurs creating climate crisis solutions).